DHTMLX/scheduler-docs/data/customizing_edit_select_bars.md

 The buttons of the edit and select bars can be changed dynamically depending on some condition.

 For example, your events have a custom boolean property - **important** - that indicates whether the event is important and can't be deleted by a user.
 Depending on the value of this property you'd like to hide/show the 'delete' button in the select bar.
-To provide such behaviour, use the following technique:
+To provide such behavior, use the following technique:

 ~~~js
 scheduler.attachEvent("onClick", function(id){